asuh/front-end-macos/readme.md

 ## Vagrant

 I have personally tried to move away from MAMP for my dev environment.
-The primary alternative I like is called [Vagrant](https://www.vagrantup.com/).
+The alternative I like is called [Vagrant](https://www.vagrantup.com/).
 It gives you a powerful way to create a virtual and portable dev environment!
 It also has built-in connection to your local OS so that you develop in macOS but the environment runs in the VM.

     brew cask install vagrant

 The brilliance of vagrant is its ability to be so portable.
-When you have a project you work with other developers, creating and destroying the identical dev environment is very simple, reading a local vagrant instruction file.
+When you have a project you work with other developers, creating and destroying the identical dev environment is very simple, by reading a local vagrant instruction file.
 Once created, starting this environment is as simple as typing one command.

     vagrant up